dannystaple/dannystaple.github.io/_posts/2008-07-16-london-walking-routes.md

 As you walk through, you may hear the call of the Peacocks that reside in the park.
 Continuing along, it gets greener, and the large green is on right, with another row of grand town houses on the left.

 Eventually you will come through the gates onto Kensington High Street, which is fantastic for shopping.
 You will immediately see a number of well known chains, and interesting small independent shops.
 The character of this area is superb.
-If you chose to follow Earls Court Road, you will of course, be able to reach Earls Court in walking distance, but you will again pass plenty of shops full of character on the way, my favourite being an independent garden centre.
+If you chose to follow Earls Court Road, you will be able to reach Earls Court in walking distance, but you will again pass plenty of shops full of character on the way, my favourite being an independent garden centre.

 This walk is available even after hours when the park is closed, though obviously, if you are walking late, please bear you safety in mind, as even in an affluent area, you still want to play it streetwise.